alkoclick/alkoclick.github.io/words/TIPC3 notes.md

 	* Can augment human creativity, not replace it

 ## Q & A time!
+The presenters for the previous 3 presentations are now on stage taking questions.
+The stage is pretty full because the last presentation had 5 folks on stage lol.
 * You've been reconstructing board games: Are any of them actually good?
 	* For many folks they look less modern, but some hold up.
 Presenter personally likes Senet
 * How was the tension in creative freedom vs self-filtering in AIs?